Victorian morality: Sexuality

 Historians Peter Gay and Michael Mason both point out that modern society often confuses Victorian etiquette for a lack of knowledge.
 For example, people going for a bath in the sea or at the beach would use a bathing machine.
 Despite the use of the bathing machine, it was still possible to see people bathing nude.
 Contrary to popular conception, however, Victorian society recognised that both men and women enjoyed copulation.

+Regular sex was seen as important to male health.
+Married women were expected to agree to sex whenever their husbands wished for it, though it was seen as immoral for men to ask for sex in certain situations, such as when their wife was sick.
+Too much sex was seen as unhealthy, which led to a moral panic about masturbation, especially its perceived prevalence among middle class adolescent boys.
+Women were expected to be faithful to their husbands, or if unmarried, to refrain from sexual activity.
+There was more tolerance for men employing prostitutes or engaging in extramarital affairs.
+In the early Victorian period, a traditional idea that married women had an intense sex drive which needed to be controlled by their husband was still common.
+As the period progressed, this changed, with wives expected to control the sexual behaviour of men.

-Verbal or written communication of sexual feelings was also often proscribed so people instead used the language of flowers.
-However, they also wrote explicit erotica, perhaps the most famous being the racy tell-all My Secret Life by the pseudonym Walter (allegedly Henry Spencer Ashbee), and the magazine The Pearl, which was published for several years and reprinted as a paperback book in the 1960s.
+Victorians also wrote explicit erotica, perhaps the most famous being the racy tell-all My Secret Life by the pseudonym Walter (allegedly Henry Spencer Ashbee), and the magazine The Pearl, which was published for several years and reprinted as a paperback book in the 1960s.
 Victorian erotica also survives in private letters archived in museums and even in a study of women's orgasms.
-Some current historians now believe that the myth of Victorian repression can be traced back to early twentieth-century views, such as those of Lytton Strachey, a homosexual member of the Bloomsbury Group, who wrote Eminent Victorians.
+Some current historians now believe that the myth of Victorian repression can be traced back to early 20th-century views, such as those of Lytton Strachey, a homosexual member of the Bloomsbury Group, who wrote Eminent Victorians.